tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Overview and use case

 An `autocompleter` enables users to quickly find and select from a pre-populated list of values as they type, leveraging searching and filtering.
-It provides suggestions to insert while the user is typing into the field.
-For example, typing <b>:amp</b> should show the ampersand item in the menu.
-Pressing `esc` should close the autocomplete menu.</p>
+It provides suggestions to insert while the user is typing into the content.
+For example, typing **:amp** should show the ampersand item in the menu.
+Pressing `esc` should close the autocomplete menu.

 ## How to create custom autocompleters